Coherent error induced phase transition: The Random Stabilizer Code Ensemble

+where \(F_{\mathrm{HGP}}(p)>0\).
+The vanishing of \(\mathbb E_{\mathcal C,\mathcal U}[\varphi]\) above threshold means that the number of independent syndrome constraints is subextensive and that the entropy per recorded syndrome bit approaches one.
+It does not imply pointwise convergence to \(2^{-N_s}\): a subextensive set of constraints, potentially including nonlocal logical information, may remain.
+The data therefore show the loss of an extensive density of constraint information, not the absence of every decoding-relevant correlation.

+Taken together, the HGP results reveal a post-threshold regime qualitatively different from that of the toric code.
+In the toric code, coherent errors eventually lead to a finite probability of genuine logical-information loss.
+In the HGP code, by contrast, the logical subspace remains nearly intact at the channel level, but its logical structure changes extensively in ensemble mean.
+For \(q>1\), this change is typical and the state-level Pauli-frame return probability is exponentially small; for \(q=1\), the present mean data do not establish concentration.
+We do not infer from this state-level result that all state-independent recovery channels must fail.

-\subsection{Random Clifford Code}
+\subsection{Random Clifford code}

-In this section, we introduce another simple model for the RSCE: the \emph{random Clifford code} (RCC)\cite{brown2013short, nelson2023fault, PhysRevResearch.6.023055, PhysRevX.11.031066}.
-Concretely, we consider an \(N\)-qubit quantum code generated by a two-qubit random Clifford brickwork circuit of depth \(O(N)\).
-Of the total \(N\) qubits, the first \(K\) serve as logical qubits, as illustrated in Fig.~\ref{fig:random_cliff_code}.
-We then study the quantum coherent error phase transition under the \(q\)-unitary noise model introduced in Sec.~\ref{sec:rcc_error_model}.
+We now turn to another example of the RSCE: the \emph{random Clifford code} (RCC)~\cite{brown2013short, nelson2023fault, PhysRevResearch.6.023055, PhysRevX.11.031066, turkeshi2024error}.
+Concretely, we consider an \(N\)-qubit code generated by a random two-qubit Clifford brickwork circuit of depth \(2N\).
+Of the total \(N\) input qubits, the first \(K=N/4\) serve as logical qubits, so \(R_{\mathrm{code}}=1/4\), as illustrated in Fig.~\ref{fig:random_cliff_code}.
+We study the coherent-error-induced phase transition under the \(q\)-unitary noise model introduced in Sec.~\ref{sec:rcc_error_model}.